rtopiwala/lambda-ec2-scheduler/README.md

 # lambda-ec2-scheduler
 ## Schedule your EC2 instances with the flexibility of Cron

 lambda-ec2-scheduler allows you to run a lean, multi-threaded EC2 scheduling service powered by AWS Lambda and CloudWatch Events.
-Scheduling for each EC2 instance is performed based on its assigned Cron values, giving you the upmost flexibility for configuring your start & stop times.
+Scheduling for each EC2 instance is based on Cron values, giving you the upmost flexibility for configuring your start & stop times.

 Once deployed, the scheduler requires virtually zero maintenance and annual costs should remain less than $10 for running in enterprise-size environments.